Find Out What Grade Your Legislator Earned:

 - House GPA was 85 percent, up from 77.59 percent in 2019.

 “We believe in transparency and accountability, and the Florida Chamber’s Legislative Report Card is a fantastic tool for families, small businesses, taxpayers and voters to know if their elected officials voted in support of lowering the cost of living and reducing the cost of doing business, while also preparing for Florida’s future,” said David Hart, Executive Vice President, Florida Chamber of Commerce.

 Transparent Grading Process

 The Florida Chamber’s legislative grading process is both transparent and accountable.

 - The Florida Business Agenda (FBA) was announced during a news conference prior to the 2020 Legislative Session which was attended by bicameral members of the legislature, and dozens of leaders from throughout Florida’s business community.

 - The Florida Business Agenda, outlined in Where We Stand, was hand delivered and mailed to each member of the Florida Legislature.

-- Florida Chamber leadership met with various newspaper editorial boards in advance of session.
+- Florida Chamber leadership met with numerous newspaper editorial boards, and legislators and staff in advance of session.

-- Most importantly, prior to each vote graded on the report card, a “Your Vote Matters” letter outlining the pro-business position and the Florida Chamber’s intent to score the vote was transmitted to voting members of the legislature – in total, 193 scored votes letters were transmitted in advance.
+- Most importantly, prior to each vote graded on the report card, a “Your Vote Matters” letter outlining the pro-business position and the Florida Chamber’s intent to score the vote was transmitted to voting members of the legislature – in total, about 4,000 scored votes letters were transmitted in advance.